spatialnetworkslab/vue-gg/docs/core/scales.md

 | scales | true     | Object | Object containing scales |

 The values of the object passed to `scales` will be the identifiers of the scales.

-The values must be scaling options objects- see the [scaling](../concepts/scaling.md) documentation for more information.
+The values must be a scaling options specification- see the [scaling](../concepts/scaling.md) documentation for more information.

 # Usage